-I completed my 100 Hour certification in 2014 with Grounded Kids Yoga, under the founder, Amy Haysman, and went on to obtain my 100 RCYT (Registered Children's Yoga Teacher) through Yoga Alliance.
+The first yoga training I ever completed was my 100 Hour certification with Grounded Kids Yoga, under the founder, Amy Haysman through which I obtained my 100 RCYT (Registered Children's Yoga Teacher) through Yoga Alliance.

 I completed a second 200 hour Teacher Training in Dorje Yoga (in the lineage of Universal Yoga) with Jessie Fletcher at James Yancey Yoga.

-I have trained for over 500 hours with Lama Andrey Lappa, the founder of Universal Yoga, completing all 3 levels of Universal Yoga Teacher Training (including 100 hours in Kathmandu, Nepal).
-I am a certified Universal Yoga Teacher, and through his training completed my 500 RYT certification with Yoga Alliance in Universal Yoga in fall of 2016.
+I have trained for over 600 hours with Lama Andrey Lappa, the founder of Universal Yoga, completing all 3 levels of Universal Yoga Teacher Training (including 100 hours in Kathmandu, Nepal).
+I am a certified Universal Yoga Teacher, and through his training completed my 500 RYT certification with Yoga Alliance in Universal Yoga.

 I am certified E-RYT 200 through Yoga Alliance and also YACEP (Continuing Education Provider), meaning my workshops can get you continuing education credit if you are a yoga teacher- ask about individual workshops for details.

 I am a certified Group Fitness Instructor and a certified Personal Trainer through ACE (American Council on Exercise).

 I hold numerous specialized training modality/method certifications including certification as a Total Body Tabata™ Instructor, a certified TRX Trainer, and a Functional Range Conditioning® Mobility Specialist.

 I am also a certified Corrective Exercise Specialist in the BioMechanics Method.

 I am also a certified Holistic Nutritionist through AFPA (American Fitness Professionals Association).

 Additionally, I have completed a certificate in Plant-Based Nutrition from eCornell's Center for Nutrition Studies.